Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 For preventive treatment of high-value trees, systemic insecticides are the standard approach.
 The chemical is absorbed into the tree’s vascular system and kills larvae as they feed.

 Soil drench (imidacloprid): Applied as a liquid poured around the base of the tree.
 The cheapest option ($20-50 DIY, $100-150 professional).
 Takes 4-6 weeks to reach the canopy.
 Effective for trees up to about 15 inches in trunk diameter.
 Annual application needed.
+BioAdvanced Tree & Shrub Protect & Feed is the widely available consumer version — mix it with water and pour it around the root zone in early spring before borer adults emerge.

 Trunk injection (emamectin benzoate): A certified arborist drills small holes in the trunk and injects the chemical directly into the vascular system.
 More expensive ($150-300 per treatment) but more effective, especially for large trees.
 Lasts 2-3 years per treatment.
 This is the gold standard for EAB prevention.
+Find an ISA-certified arborist to handle trunk injections.
+The equipment and products aren’t available to homeowners, and improper injection can damage the tree.

 Bark spray (permethrin, bifenthrin): Sprayed on the trunk to kill adult beetles on contact before they can lay eggs.
 Less effective than systemic treatments but useful as a supplement.
 Apply in spring before adult beetles emerge.
+Best suited for clearwing borers and peachtree borers where you can time the spray to adult flight using pheromone traps.

 When treatment won’t work